p4ulor/Object-Detector-App/README.md

 ### 1. [MediaPipe](https://github.com/google/mediapipe)
 - An open-source framework from Google.
 It facilitates the integration of AI & ML into your applications.
 Here's a showcase of the [tasks MediaPipe supports](https://mediapipe-studio.webapps.google.com/home)
-- I'm using the [Object Detection](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector/android) dependency and the provided pre-trained [models](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector#models), which can detect these [80 objects](https://storage.googleapis.com/mediapipe-tasks/object_detector/labelmap.txt)
+- I'm using the [Object Detection](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector/android) Mediapipe dependency and the provided pre-trained [models](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector#models) of the family "EfficientDet" developed by Google.
+These models can detect these [80 objects](https://storage.googleapis.com/mediapipe-tasks/object_detector/labelmap.txt)
+- You can learn more about object detection with PyTorch and in making your own model through this [DeepLearningExamples repository](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Detection/README.md) by NVIDIA

 ### 2. [Gemini API](https://aistudio.google.com/app/apikey)
 - A RESTful API for performing HTTP requests to a Gemini model,